Investment Perspective

 now, stocks are worth more.
 (Hussman argues that

-historical statistics don’t support this
+historical statistics don’t support this.)
+Like the liquidity

 argument, this assumes that either rates will stay low or that